q-notes/q-notes.github.io/_posts/clojure/2018-06-22-apply-fn-to-all-value-of-a-map.md

 ---
 layout: post
-title:  "Apply fn to all value of a map"
+title:  "apply fn to all value of a map"
 date:   2018-06-22 14:30:00 +0700
 categories: [ clojure, map ]
 ---